London, The Big Smoke, April 2025

 The Big Smoke, which refers to the post-war era, when you had to cut through smoke and soot to get around Britain’s capital.
 Now the chimneys are gone, the air is purified, but the name remains.
 It is not fair.
 But then again, much isn’t.

 One can arguably claim that London is the world’s only metropolis.
 It was the capital of mankind’s greatest empire, when England ruled the waves.
 After World War II, it underwent a metamorphosis.
-From Rule Brittania to Cool Brittania with London as its headquarter.
+From Rule Britannia to Cool Britannia with London as its headquarter.

 And London is just as cool as it always was, with an unmatched wealth of culture, music, fashion, design… which is reflected in the outrageous house prices.